 Soft skills like cooperation, teamwork, adaptability and active listening can be easily developed fun way through coding.
-Coding offers children the opportunity to collaborate and work together in teams, helping them to build essential soft skills (often disappearing!).
+Learning to code offers children the opportunity to collaborate and work together in teams, helping them to build essential soft skills (that are often disappearing!).

 4. Coding Fosters Creativity

-When it comes to coding, there is no one-way!
+When it comes to learning to code, there is no one-way!
 You can code the same program using an array of languages, applying different operations and logic.
 Another important aspect of coding is that it is process oriented and not necessarily product oriented.

 This builds creativity and provides the necessary impetus to imagination and divergent thinking.

 Math skills are a critical component of the future.
 We all need basic math skills to survive in our daily routine.
 One of the most important aspects of learning to code is to organise, analyse and manipulate data to achieve the desired outcome.